A Movie (Film By Kelly Chen)

 A Movie (Film By Kelly Chen) is the fourth Cantonese studio album by Hong Kong singer Kelly Chen.
 It was released on December 20, 1997, through Go East Entertainment Company Ltd/ Polygram Recaords in Hong Kong.
 The album incorporates pop with elements of alternative, ragga and sentimental ballad.
 Chen wanted to shift from traditional HK-pop to alternative.
+Despite lower sales, the artistry and change of style were praised by fan.